Applying to the Doctoral Program

 The Next Steps

 Each applicant of the DAOM program will be interviewed prior to being accepted.
-Depending upon circumstances, such interview generally will be held in-person at Emperor’s College, but may be via phone or video conference.
-The candidate will be assessed for life skills and skills relating to the DAOM program and to ensure he or she has a fair chance of succeeding.
-Any special learning needs will be identified as part of the interview process.
+Depending upon circumstances, such interview generally will be held in-person at Emperor’s College, but may be conducted via phone or video conference.
+Candidates will be evaluated based upon their academic and professional record, leadership qualities, and dedication to the advancement of Tradition Asian Medicine.
+The College looks for candidates who will contribute professionalism, diversity and passion to the cohort dynamic.
 Career aspirations will be identified to ensure that the doctoral program meets the applicant’s needs.

 Notification of Acceptance